highperformancecoder/minsky/githubdocs/WindowsRelease.md

 - The Windows distributable is built using the MXE cross-compiler environment on Linux.

-- Its best to pull from [my fork of MXE](https://github.com/highperformancecoder/mxe), as this is where I push any packages/changes I need.
+- Its best to pull from the develop branch of [my fork of MXE](https://github.com/highperformancecoder/mxe), as this is where I push any packages/changes I need.

 - make boost cairo tcl tk TkTable json_spirit gsl pango librsvg